gemeofficial/gemeblog/blog/2025-06-16-how-to-plant-a-garden-gardening-tips/index.md

 ---
-title: "How to Plant a Garden: A Step-by-Step Beginner’s Guide | Gardening 01"
+title: "How to Plant a Garden: A Step-by-Step Beginner's Guide | Gardening 01"
 description: This beginner's guide provides essential gardening tips on how to plant a garden, choose the right garden plants, and maintain a thriving space.
 Follow the gardening tips and get an enjoyable gardening experience.
 keywords:
 - how to plant a garden